ZhimingZhou/zhimingzhou.github.io/index.md

 I obtained my Ph.D. in Computer Science from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2020 and my B.S. in Computer Science from the [ACM Class](https://acm.sjtu.edu.cn/home) at Shanghai Jiao Tong University in 2014.

-I am broadly interested in fundamental techniques and theories of machine learning, including generative models, optimization, generalization, architecture, representation learning, learning theory, etc.
+I am broadly interested in fundamental techniques and theories of machine learning, including generative models, optimization, generalization, architecture, representation learning, etc.

 Ultimately, I aim to lay a solid foundation for artificial intelligence.